zingale/phy504/docs/source/floating-point.rst

 Minimizing roundoff
 ===================

-Consider subtracting the square of two numbers -- taking the difference of two very close-in-value numbers is a prime place where roundoff can come into play.
+Consider subtracting the square of two numbers---taking the difference of two very close-in-value numbers is a prime place where roundoff can come into play.

 Instead of doing: